SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 ## Step 8 — Build the NanoOWL TensorRT engine (model weights)

-NanoOWL doesn't ship "weights" as files you can wget.
-Instead the build step downloads the HuggingFace `google/owlvit-base-patch32` checkpoint (~600 MB) on first run, exports it to ONNX, and compiles a `.engine` for your Jetson's exact CUDA/TensorRT versions.
+NanoOWL doesn't ship "weights" as files We can wget.
+Instead the build step downloads the HuggingFace `google/owlvit-base-patch32` checkpoint (~600 MB) on first run, exports it to ONNX, and compiles a `.engine` for the Jetson's exact CUDA/TensorRT versions.

 **This is a one-time operation**: the resulting engine is portable across